We do not have an active recruitment campaign for this program.

 You’ll also do a computer test and a group activity.
 We may ask you to fill in or verify certain documents.

-As part of the recruitment process we may also do checks for your:
+As part of the recruitment process, we also do checks for your:

 Learn more about our working for us.